Niuma Mohamed: 2010–13: Niuma and further success

 In 2012, the actress played a physiotherapist in Ravee Farooq romantic drama film Mihashin Furaana Dhandhen, opposite Mohamed Manik and Ali Seezan.
-Upon release, the film received mixed responses from critics, while Mohamed's performance was reviewed positively.
+The film received mixed responses from critics, while Mohamed's performance was reviewed positively.
 Ahmed Nadheem of Haveeru noted the film as "the best Maldivian melodramatic film" he had seen in the past two years, though he was displeased with its similarities to two Bollywood films.
 Mohamed's portrayal of Saara in the film resulted in another Gaumee Film Award nomination for Best Actress.
 The following year, she again collaborated with Munawwar for his second production, the revenge thriller film Dhilakani, along with Ismail Rasheed, Mohamed Manik, Mohamed Faisal, and Aminath Rishfa.
 The film deals with a man's tumultuous journey to seek vengeance and the demolition of a family bond over a girl.
 Mohamed played the love interest of three siblings.
 The film attracted negative reviews from critics: Nadheem wrote, "Embraced with futile characters, impractical scenes and outdated music, the film has problems in each department.
 Munawwar failed to extract the talent of actors like [Niuma Mohamed], who is the most accomplished actress in the industry".
 Mohamed was bestowed with the Best Actress award at the 3rd Maldives Film Awards.